 8. 0% Balance-Transfer Credit Cards

 No one should have high-interest credit card debt, and opening a new credit card account is not always a prudent strategy.
-However, if you’re like most Americans, you probably do have at least some credit card debt — the average American has $5,580 of it.
+However, if you’re like most Americans, you probably do have at least some credit card debt — the average American had $5,338 of it as of May 2020, although that was down from the $6,193 average in January.
 If you’re among that group, transferring a high-interest balance to a 0% credit card can be a very smart short-term “investment.”

 How Does a Balance-Transfer Card Save Me Money?